 The dots were removed i.e. the abbreviation was now the name of the company.

 This was done to eliminate tobacco from their name as they wanted to enter into the stationary market.

 In 2003 ITC started with Classmate.

 Classmate grew very rapidly.
-Many students started purchasing classmate’s notebooks and registers.
+Many students started purchasing classmate’s notebooks and

 Today, classmate is one of the premium brand in the notebooks.

 In 2007-09 classmate came up with Practical Books, Drawing Books, Geometry Boxes, Pens, and pencils.